Walter Jaoko: KAVI – Institute of Clinical Research (KAVI-ICR)

 Jaoko was an honorary consultant and a clinical manager/senior trial physician at KAVI-Institute of Clinical Research, University of Nairobi, in 2001.
-He became the principal investigator for several studies in 2002, the deputy director in 2013 and he is currently the Director of the institute.
+He became the Principal Investigator for several studies from 2002, the Deputy Director in 2013 and the Director of the institute from 2019 to 2025.

 Jaoko has been a Fellow of the Africa Academy of Sciences (AAS) since 2021.

 Jaoko is a member of several professional organizations including being the President, HIV Clinicians Society of Kenya (2022- current), Member, American Society of Tropical Medicine & Hygiene (2022- current), Fellow of the Africa Academy of Sciences (AAS) since 2021, Member, Global HIV Collaborative (2020- current), Member, Rotary Club of Ngong Hills (2020- current), Member, Royal Society of Tropical Medicine & Hygiene (2013- current), Member, International Society of Travel Medicine (2013-2015), Member, Kenya Medical Association (1989- current) and a Registered Member, Medical Practitioners and Dentists Council (1989- current).

-In addition, Jaoko is member of several Boards including chair, Advisory Board, Fahari ya Jamii, a USAID funded Project at University of Nairobi (2022 – current), chair of the Board of Directors of several organizations including I Choose Life Africa (2017- 2023), The Navigators, Kenya, a Christian-based discipleship organization (2016-2022), Nyanza Reproductive Health Society (2013- 2021), Mildmay International, Kenya (2012- current), and member Scientific Advisory Board, Uganda Virus Research Centre (2010-2015), International Centre for Research on Reproductive Health, Kenya (2007- current), and member of the Bioethics Advisory Council, Pfizer Pharmaceuticals (2022 - current), and member of the Scientific Advisory Board, Belgian Red Cross (2023- current).
+In addition, Jaoko is member of several Boards including chair, Advisory Board, Fahari ya Jamii, a USAID funded Project at University of Nairobi (2022 – 2025), chair of the Board of Directors of several organizations including I Choose Life Africa (2017- current), The Navigators, Kenya, a Christian-based discipleship organization (2016-2022), Nyanza Reproductive Health Society (2013- 2021), Mildmay International, Kenya (2012- current), and member Scientific Advisory Board, Uganda Virus Research Centre (2010-2015), International Centre for Research on Reproductive Health, Kenya (2007- current), member of the Bioethics Advisory Council, Pfizer Pharmaceuticals (2022 - 2023), member of the Scientific Advisory Board, Belgian Red Cross (2023- 2024), member of RFH Board (2022. - current), member of the Board of UNTOLD (2020-2025), member of the World Health Organization (WHO) Research Ethics Committee (2025- current), among others.

 Research interests

-Jaoko worked on infectious diseases transmission, treatment, control in order to understand the risk factors for HIV transmission, HIV superinfection and preventive HIV vaccine.
-Recently, he has focused on the use of monoclonal antibodies for the prevention of HIV transmission.
-He is also working on research and development of second generation of COVID-19 preventive vaccines.
+Jaoko research interest is in infectious diseases.
+In this regard he has conducted research in the transmission, treatment, prevention and control of HIV including phase 1/2 HIV vaccine clinical trials and use of monoclonal antibodies for prevention of HIV transmission.
+He has also conducted phase 3 clinical trials on preventive vaccines for, TB, RSV and COVID-19 and is embarking on a phase 3 clinical trials for a preventive cholera vaccine due to start in the first quarter of 2026.